Oluwasetemi/oluwasetemi.dev/src/pages/git-with-hub-like-github-part-2/index.md

 <!-- caution -->
 ## caution

-Before you travel too deep, this article will be of great benefit if you have little experience on how to write code and it is not an introductory guide to `git` nor is it a starter guide to `GitHub`.
+Before you travel too deep, this article will be of great benefit if you have some experience on how to write code and this is not an introductory guide to `git` nor is it a starter guide to `GitHub`.

-Today (12th February, 2021), It turned out that I completed this post 18th March and I have found out that hub is no more in production just for one of the maintainer [Mislav Marohnić](https://twitter.com/mislav) who is kind and diligent to look through issues and pull-request.
-He is a member of another team working on something very interesting called the [official GitHub command line](https://cli.github.com) and the [GitHub repo](https://github.com/cli/cli/) (I might also read the docs and incorporate it to my workflow and write about it).
+Wrote the first Draft - Today (12th February, 2021), **It turned out that I completed this post 18th March and I have found out that hub is no more in production just for one of the maintainer [Mislav Marohnić](https://twitter.com/mislav) who is kind and diligent to look through issues and pull-request.
+He is a member of another team working on something very interesting called the [official GitHub command line](https://cli.github.com) and the [GitHub repo](https://github.com/cli/cli/)**.
+Seeing so much how `hub` has improved my workflow - saved me a couple of seconds.
+(I will also read the docs and incorporate it to my workflow and write about it).
 I learnt about `hub fetch`, `hub init`, `hub merge`, `hub push`, `hub remote`, and `hub submodule`. let me share what I learnt with you.

 - `hub fetch` - Add missing remotes prior to performing git fetch.
 Allow space separated list of remotes you want to fetch with a flag (--multiple).
 You can update more than one remote with a single command.